Physical Therapists Using Clinical Analysis To Discuss The Art And Science Behind Running and The Stuff We Put On Our Feet

 Writer's Picks: Senior Contributor Nathan Brown

-Material:
+Material: Merino Wool

-Shop: $20 at Mizuno
+Shop: $20.25 at Swiftwick

 Positives: Secure, but roomy for toes, not too thick, mid-crew

-Summer: Swiftwick Aspire Four
+Summer: Swiftwick Aspire Mid-Crew

 I had been using Feetures for most of my running for a long time.
 I still love Feetures and have recently raced a marathon in the Elite Light Cushion Mini Crew (and would do it again).
-However, for my daily running, I've come to prefer the Swiftwick Aspire Four over the past year.
+However, for my daily running, I've come to prefer the Swiftwick Aspire Mid-Crew over the past year.
 The main reasons are that they are thin yet durable and sit securely on the foot.
-I have not had any blister issues when wearing the Aspire Four and don't expect to anytime soon.
-I also appreciate that they are not side specific in their compression profile, so I can just easily slip them on regardless of what sock on grab first.
-I find that my favorite Feetures compress my toes just a bit more than I'd like for daily training, and that's why I lean to the Aspire Four.
+I have not had any blister issues when wearing the Aspire Mid-Crew and don't expect to anytime soon.
+I also appreciate that they are not side-specific in their compression profile, so I can just easily slip them on regardless of what sock on grab first.
+I find that my favorite Feetures compress my toes just a bit more than I'd like for daily training, and that's why I lean to the Aspire Mid-Crew.
 For race day, I might lean toward a sock that is just a bit thinner.

 Positives: Not foot specific, durable, soft yet thin